How Much Is 8oz Of Water

 Q: How many cups is 8 oz of water?
 A: 8 fluid ounces of water is equivalent to 1 cup.
 This is a standard measurement in cooking and nutrition.

 Q: Can I use a regular glass to measure 8 oz of water?
 A: The size of a regular glass can vary, so it's best to use a measuring cup to ensure accuracy.
-However, many standard drinking glasses hold approximately 8-12 oz, so filling a glass about two-thirds full can give you a rough estimate.
+That said, many standard drinking glasses hold approximately 8-12 oz, so filling a glass about two-thirds full can give you a rough estimate.

 Q: Is it better to drink 8 oz of water all at once or throughout the day?
 A: It's generally better to spread your water intake throughout the day rather than drinking large amounts all at once.
 This helps your body absorb the water more efficiently and maintain consistent hydration levels.